AdobeDocs/audience-manager.it-IT/help/using/integration/receiving-audience-data/batch-outbound-transfers/transfer-control-files.md

 >[NOTA]
 >
-> I numeri totali in batch sono esclusivamente [!DNL .info] del file stesso. ovvero, i totali non includono [!DNL .info] il file, le sue dimensioni del byte o il relativo conteggio delle linee.
+> The batch total numbers are exclusive of the [!DNL .info] file itself.
+That is, the totals do not include the [!DNL .info] file, its byte size, or its line count.
 >
 > Le dimensioni dei file e i conteggi di riga sono inclusi di qualsiasi intestazione e riga (vuoto) righe/righe.
 Per ottenere il conteggio di righe/righe dati effettive, sottrarre intestazioni.
 >